Product Requirements Document

 - Artifact-type catalog (templates, prompts, quality criteria, examples)

-- Methodology specification (authority order, seven-activity loop, principles)
+- Methodology specification (artifact authority hierarchy, seven-activity loop, principles)

-- Single alignment skill (find drift; produce a plan)
+- Single routing skill (route HELIX workflow modes; find drift; produce a plan)

 - Runtime-portable packaging of all of the above (per-runtime packages for DDx, Databricks Genie, Claude Code)